nuxt/website-v2/content/en/guides/directory-structure/components.md

 ### Configuration

 You can learn more about the components options in the [Configuration Glossary > components](/docs/2.x/configuration-glossary/configuration-components).

+For advanced usage, we recommend looking at the [nuxt/components](https://github.com/nuxt/components) repository and README.
 ## Fetching Data

 To access asynchronous data from an API in your components you can use the [`fetch()` hook](/docs/2.x/features/data-fetching#the-fetch-method).